 Pendolinos of today have a power car at each end with one pantograph collecting current and power is run down the train with 25kV jumpers between cars to the opposite power car.
-The IEE Regulations of the time forbade the use of 25 kV power jumpers between the passenger cars on APT-P hence the two power cars were place in the centre of the train.
+At the time of the development of an electric version of the APT, the IEE Regulations forbade the use of 25 kV power jumpers between the passenger cars hence the two power cars were place in the centre of the train.
 This allowed one pantograph to collect current and to also feed the adjacent power car.

 Although the centre power car layout was the simplest in terms of solving the immediate technical problems, it would cause significant problems in operational terms.
 There was a passage through the power cars that connected the two halves of the train, but it was noisy, cramped and not permitted for passengers.
 Instead, each end of the train now required its own dining car and similar facilities.

 The APT was designed to travel faster than existing trains on the same track.
 At the APT's design speeds, it would be difficult for the driver to read the trackside signs in time to slow down if needed.
 Instead, a new system using a transponder-based cab display was introduced called "C-APT".
 A radio signal from the train energised the track-mounted transponder which then transmitted the local speed restriction.
 These unpowered transponders were placed at intervals of approx. 1 km.
 There was a separate cancellation button the cab and like AWS, failure to acknowledge these alerts would result in an automatic brake application.

 The hydrokinetic brake system was successful and reliable on the APT-E and was retained for the APT-P with a number of design improvements from the lessons learnt on APT-E.